RightsandWrongsgit/ARMTEC/modules/SEO.md

 ### Simple XML Sitemap Module
 Search engines "crawl" websites to create their indexing magic.
 They need to know what to crawl.
 So people create a [sitemap](https://en.wikipedia.org/wiki/Sitemaps) to tell them.
 The [Simple XML Sitemap Module](https://www.drupal.org/project/simple_sitemap) is how you will do this for your site and create the XML formated map needed.
 If you want to understand more about [how site maps work, check out "What is an XML sitemap and why should you have one?"](https://yoast.com/what-is-an-xml-sitemap-and-why-should-you-have-one/#:~:text=An%20XML%20sitemap%20is%20a,important%20page%20of%20your%20website.)

+### XML Sitemap via on-line tool
+It is also possible to use various tools to generate a sitemap.
+A search will find many.
+One that is [super simple to use is here.](https://xmlsitemapgenerator.org/)  It will generate the map file and you need to take that an put it into a root location for your site.
+Even if you ultimately find it easier to use one of the Drupal specific modules noted above, you might want to run this on-line tool on your intially running site for the simply output report; very likely you will find several lines here and there in the report where it reports an error because you have a broken link.
+The context of the nearby lines in the report will help make it easier to find that broken link and repair it before your sitemap finalization.

 <br>
 <br>